Striated Caracara (Johnny Rook)

-Highlights where the Striated Caracara (Johnny Rook) can be seen
+Spots where the Striated Caracara (Johnny Rook) can be observed

 Despite the name, Carcass Island off West Falkland is not a burial site, nor a place where whales were hauled ashore for processing.
 It is, in fact, a beautiful and unspoiled island some 6 miles long that was named after the ship that first mapped it, HMS Carcass in 1766.

 Carcass Island lies in the northwest of the Falklands and has been a sheep farm for more than a century.
 Despite this commercialization, Carcass Island has been carefully and sympathetically managed for wildlife.
 Coupled with the fact that no rats or cats have ever been introduced here, it makes Carcass a haven for birdlife, including a number of species elusive on the larger islands, such as Cobb's Wren and the Blackish Cincloides or Tussacbird, and it is an important area for conservation and protection of species.